zjSamuel/ocaml_mahjong/README.md

 * Implement complex rules on score calculation.
 Current version can only let people know they win or not.
 * Implement better algorithms (like A*) to calculate card efficiency and generate instruction.
 Current version use Brute-force algorithm and only consider player's hand.
   * Apply the algorithm on AI-bots, who can play much better and even easily win human players.
+* Optimize and keep development of the new frontend.
 * Link the new frontend to the backend.

 ## Tests